SouthFACT/landsatfact-sql/README.md

 <br><br>
 ### function [get_scenesMostRecent](functions/get_scenesmostrecent.sql)
-Function to get scene image url's for the most recent scene to the users requested date.
+Function to get images for a scene that was taken closest to the users requested date.
 The intention is to call this twice once for the start date then again for the end date.
 There should be a image and url for each scene that the CustomRequest_GeoJson intersects.
 ```sql
 get_scenesMostRecent(
     customrequest_geojson text,